Industrial scenarios for connected factories (ConnectedFactories2)

 Further information:

-• Projektname Akronym: ConnectedFactories2
+• Project name Akronym: ConnectedFactories2

-• Funding Institution: European Commission, Horizon 2020
+• Funding: European Commission, Horizon 2020

 • Participating countries: Belgium, Finland, France, Germany, Greece, Great Britain, Hungary, Ireland, Italy, Netherlands, Austria, Portugal, Sweden, Spain

-• Duration: 12/2019 – 11/2022
+• Project duration: 12/2019 – 11/2022

 View project